JayChanHoi/flight-delay-forecasting-model/README.md

 # flight-delay-forecasting-model
-This is the repository of flight delay forecasting model for HK Express.
+This is the repository of flight delay forecasting model.
 The purpose of this project is to demonstrating coding test by implementing a data science solution for modeling a task of sparse feature data.

 ## Repository Structure
 ```